 The tricky part at the end of a term life insurance’s term is that you’re going to be older which means that your premiums at the time of renewal will be based on your attained age which usually costs at least three times more than your initial premiums.

 The short answer is that you lose coverage not unless if you have a separate permanent life insurance coverage whose premiums don’t increase and will stay in place throughout your lifetime.

 Another option is, of course, to apply for another life insurance coverage at the time your life insurance’s term ends however as you will be older by that time the costs may be prohibitive not to mention the possibility that one may no longer be as healthy as when you first implemented your term life insurance.
 Hence, there’s the risk of being declined coverage at an older age.

 Can You Cash Out A Term Life Insurance Policy?

 Cashing out a term life insurance policy is a valid concern.

 There’s only one problem…

-A term life insurance is a straight forward, basic type life insurance that doesn’t have any cash surrender values so there’s really nothing to cash out!
+A term life insurance is a straight forward, basic type of life insurance that doesn’t have any cash surrender values so there’s really nothing to cash out!

 No cash values are ever built inside the policy, you’re technically just paying for the life insurance protection.